Tour Guide

 Walking Routes

-Start at Monastiraki Square and weave through Adrianou Street toward the Roman Agora and the Tower of the Winds.
-Climb the narrow stairways into Anafiotika, a Cycladic island village recreated on the Acropolis slopes by 19th-century builders from Anafi island.
+Start at Monastiraki Square, a two-minute walk from Monastiraki metro station (Lines 1 and 3), and weave through Adrianou Street toward the Roman Agora and the Tower of the Winds.
+Climb the narrow stairways into Anafiotika, a Cycladic island village recreated on the Acropolis slopes by 19th-century builders from Anafi island who carried their whitewashed, blue-shuttered style with them.
 Loop past the Church of Panagia Kapnikarea, an 11th-century Byzantine gem sitting amid modern shops.
-Continue to the Lysicrates Monument and the Arch of Hadrian before finishing at the Acropolis Museum.
+Continue to the Lysicrates Monument and the Arch of Hadrian before finishing at the Acropolis Museum near Akropoli station (Line 2).
 Allow 3-4 hours for the full route with stops for coffee and photos.

 Local Life